Colorado Drug Investigators Association

 How does Colorado Drug Investigators Association spend its money?

 Colorado Drug Investigators Association directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Colorado Drug Investigators Association tax-deductible?